ataylor89/Shell/README.md

 This runs the "clean" rule before running the "install" rule.

-The "install" rule uses the g++ compiler to compile all of the source files.
 It is also possible to compile the source files with the clang++ compiler, by editing the Makefile and substituting clang++ for g++.
 I have tested the build process with both the g++ and clang++ compilers.

 ## Running the application